-If a player pockets the called ball in the called pocket and also pockets any other balls, other than the 10-ball or cue ball, the additional balls stay down, are marked as "dead ball" and the player continues.
+If a player pockets the called ball in the called pocket and also pockets any other balls, other than the 10-Ball or cue ball, the additional balls stay down and the player continues.

-A player successfully pocketing the called ball-in the called pocket, without committing a foul, is considered to have completed their shot and continues shooting no matter how the ball arrives in the pocket.
+A player successfully pocketing the called ball in the called pocket, without committing a foul, is considered to have completed their shot and continues shooting no matter how the ball arrives in the pocket.
 This means that the pocketed ball can "kiss" every ball on the table or hit every rail and if it still goes in the called pocket it is a good shot.